dharmab/skyeye/docs/PLAYER.md

 GOLIATH: "Yellow One Three, group threat BRAA 188/45, 8000, hot, hostile, Eagle"
 ```

+Tips:
+* Make this request repeatedly during a BVR timeline to build and maintain situational awareness.

 ### DECLARE

 Keyword: `DECLARE`

 Function: You provide the position of a radar contact on your scope.
 The GCI will look for contacts in that area and tell you if they are hostile, friendly, a furball (mixed) or clean (nothing on scope).
 You can provide the position using either Bullseye or BRAA format .

+Use: Additional source of Identify Friend or Foe (IFF)

 Arguments: